-1. For a DECLARATION that the TABOR AMENDMENT is facially unconstitutional and unconstitutional as applied;

-2. For a DECLARATION that the TABOR AMENDMENT is null and void;
+- 1. For a DECLARATION that the TABOR AMENDMENT is facially unconstitutional and unconstitutional as applied; - 2.
+For a DECLARATION that the TABOR AMENDMENT is null and void;

-3. For a DECLARATION that the Plaintiffs' rights to and responsibilities under a Republican Form of Government in accordance with Article IV, Section 4, of the United States Constitution have been violated;

-4. For a DECLARATION that the TABOR AMENDMENT violates the Colorado effect the requirements and purposes of the TABOR amendment; and
+- 3. For a DECLARATION that the Plaintiffs' rights to and responsibilities under a Republican Form of Government in accordance with Article IV, Section 4, of the United States Constitution have been violated; - 4.
+For a DECLARATION that the TABOR AMENDMENT violates the Colorado Territorial and Enabling Acts; - 5.
+For an ORDER prohibiting any state officer from taking any action whatsoever to effect the requirements and purposes of the TABOR amendment; and - 6.
+For such other and further relief as the Court may find justified.